Dossiers, Emails, and Birth Certificates, “Oh, Dear!”

 - Why Nobody Cares the President Is Lying

-"The Problem With Unsubstantiated Information and Plausible Deniability" is tagged with: American Politics, Conspiracy Theories, Left–right Politics, Liberalism, Liberty, Politically Correct, Propaganda, Russia, Social Engineering, United States of America
+"The Problem With Unsubstantiated Information and Plausible Deniability" is tagged with: American Politics, Conspiracy Theories, Left–right Politics, Liberalism and Conservatism, Liberty, Politically Correct, Propaganda, Russia, Social Engineering, United States of America